nartc/tnc/src/content/blogs/macbook-dev-env.md

 ```
 > You can use `code` if you want to.
 If `code` is not available, run `Visual Studio Code` -> Open the `Command Palette` -> `Shell Command: install 'code' command in PATH`

-> `alias` is your shortcut to any shell/combinations of shell command.
+> `alias` is your shortcut to any shell/combinations of shell -

 Let's setup some aliases to make your life easier.
 The following list is my current aliases which I find super helpful.